Costa Rica to take India, Central Asia deportees from US – DW – 02/18/2025

 Throughout his political career, US President Donald Trump has taken a hard stance against migrants.
 After taking office this January, he vowed to deport "millions and millions" of migrants.

-The US had earlier deported 104 Indians on a military plane.
+The US had earlier deported more than 300 Indians on three military planes.
 Images of the deportees in handcuffs caused anger in India.

 However, Indian Prime Minister Narendra Modi, who met Trump last week, sides with him on the migration issue.